tonellotto/terrier-micro/README.md

 The main script to perform batch query processing is the [retrieve](./docs/retrieve.md) tool.
 Two other scripts are provided, to support advanced query processing strategies: the [ms-generate](./docs/ms-gen.md) and [bmw-generate](./docs/bmw-gen.md) tools.

+#Usage from within Terrier

+Following the previous two steps, you can also use terrier-micro from within the familiar `bin/terrier` commandline scripts.

+Firstly, ensure that terrier-ef and terrier-micro are installed on your machine.
+Then, configure Terrier's Maven resolver to import these by appending the following line to your terrier.properties file:

+    terrier.mvn.coords=it.cnr.isti.hpclab:terrier-micro:1.5.1

+You can then use terrier-ef and terrier-micro tools, as folllows:

+    bin/terrier ef-recompress $PWD/var/index ef
+    bin/terrier micro-ms-generator -I $PWD/var/index/ef.properties -w BM25
+    bin/terrier micro-bmw-generator -I $PWD/var/index/ef.properties -b 512